 Engineers for a Sustainable World

 Engineers for a Sustainable World (ESW) mobilizes engineers and non-engineers through education, training, and action.
 We build collaborative partnerships to meet the needs of current and future generations.
-We strive to promote sustainability in our community and within the organization through events and technical projects.
+We strive to promote sustainability in our community and organization with events and technical projects.
 These provide a framework to pursue sustainable goals!
-ESW is honored to be part of a nation-wide network of professionals dedicated to building a better world.
+We're honored to be part of a nation-wide network of professionals dedicated to building a better world.
 Our vision is a world in which engineering fosters environmental, social, and economic sustainability to improve both the quality of life and the condition of our planet.
 Contact firstname.lastname@example.org for more information.

 Food Recovery Network

 Food Recovery Network recovers food that would be thrown away on campus or in Austin area restaurants and takes it to places where underprivileged individuals need help.
 We look to make a big impact within the Austin area by performing tasks that anybody can be a part of.
 Contact email@example.com for more information.

 Longhorn Lights Out runs UT-Austin's campus-wide event where students, faculty, and staff reduce energy by turning off lights, unplugging unnecessary electronics, and powering down computer equipment the last Friday of every month.
 It is an example of how simple actions can have a BIG impact.
 Join the Dark Side and make a difference!
 Contact firstname.lastname@example.org for more information.